 This trip will be led by Willie Siddall who will guide you through all the necessary procedures on land and sea.

-Land transfers from Hurgada to MV Emperor Superior
+Land transfers from Hurgada to MV Emperor Asmaa

-7 Nights full board accommodation (sharing) - MV Emperor Superior
+7 Nights full board accommodation (sharing) - MV Emperor Asmaa

 6 Days diving approximately 18 dives to the Northern Wrecks and Reefs